fnaumenko/bioStat/README.md

 Default: `OFF`.

 `-o|--out`<br>
-duplicates standard output to specified file.
+duplicates standard output to specified file (except alarm messages).
 If file is not specified, duplicates output to file with name, constructed as input alignment short name (without path and extension) with addition of the suffix “_valign.txt”.<br>
-If the option is last and its value is not set, the next (and the last) token is treated as a program parameter.<br>
 It is an analogue of the **tee** Linux command and is constructed rather for the execution under Windows.

 ---